chsasank/frontend-roadmap/react/nextjs.md

 ## CSS

 You should use css modules to add styling to your components.
-Here's how you do it.
-Create css in your component directory ending with `.module.css`
+Here's how you do it: create css in your component directory ending with `.module.css`

 ```css
 /* components/layout.module.css */